siddharthroy12/Portfolio-website/content/blogs/build-a-free-blog-with-next-js-and-netlify-cms.md

 Now It's time to add some dummy blogs and list them on Home Page.

-First, make a new folder at the root of the project called \`content\`.
+First, make a new folder at the root of the project called `content`.

 > Note: The name of this folder doesn't matter, you can rename it to anything but make sure to modify the code below accordingly.

-Inside the \`content\` folder create another folder named 'blogs' this is where we are going to store all our blogs in markdown files.
+Inside the `content` folder create another folder named `blogs` this is where we are going to store all our blogs in markdown files.

-Inside the \`blogs\` folder create a file named \`my-first-blog.md\` and fill it with this:
+Inside the `blogs` folder create a file named `my-first-blog.md` and fill it with this:

 ```markdown
 ---